haya-aldossary/Machain-Learning/Report.md

 It appears that using random forest model tends to have higher precision and very low recall compared with its precision score.
 For Logistic Regression model tends to have higher precision points than in it is recall points.
 And the accuracy for both classifiers are approximately the same.

+based o

-#From the previous part, I noticed that the recall scores for both classifiers are too low.
+From the previous part, I noticed that the recall scores for both classifiers are too low.
 Do, I decided to use GridSearchCV to find the pest hyper-parameters to obtain higher recall scores for both classifiers.
 These hyper parameters determines the complexity of the classifiers and I want to get the correct classifier values to perform better in future.
 For random forest classifier, I tuned the value of max_features, min_sample_splits as well as n_estimators.
 The higher max_features and n_estimators the higher complexity the classifier wil be.
-The optimal values
-for recall I found:
+The optimal values for recall I found:
 RF: 'max_features': 2, 'min_samples_split': 2, 'n_estimators': 100
 LF:'max_features': 4 'n_estimators': 150}